UrbsLab/STREAMLINE/docs/source/models.md

 To make your own model make an arbitrarily named Class Derived form the `BaseModel` class in STREAMLINE.

-The base class should be give it's own
+The base class should be given it's own

 * `model_name`
 * `small_name`